near/NEPs/specs/Proposals/0040-split-states.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions
 - What parts of the design do you expect to resolve through the NEP process before this gets merged?
-  - Where to add ShardLayout config for Simple Nightshade
   - Garbage collection
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
   - There might be small changes in the detailed implemenations or specifications of some of the functions described above, but the overall structure will not be changed.